BYD Dolphin Surf review

 Range, charging & running costs

-BYD’s Blade battery and e-Platform 3.0 chassis technology help the Dolphin Surf deliver a driving range of up to 200 miles, a very strong showing for the city car class.
-Even the base model can manage close to 137 miles on a full charge in the official WLTP tests, fractionally below the Dacia Spring’s 140-mile range.
+The Dolphin Surf, in 43.2kWh form, delivers a driving range of up to 200 miles.
+That's a very strong showing for the city car class, but even the base model can manage close to 137 miles on a full charge in official WLTP tests, fractionally below the Dacia Spring’s 140-mile range.

 Electric range, battery life and charge time

-The batteries in the Dolphin Surf are Lithium iron phosphate (LFP) units, chosen for their low cost and durability.
-You’ve got the choice of a 30kWh pack on the Active and a 43.2kWh one in the Boost and Comfort.
+The batteries in the Dolphin Surf are lithium-iron phosphate (LFP) units, chosen for their low cost and durability.
+You get a 30kWh pack with the Active trim, and a 43.2kWh capacity battery with the Boost and Comfort trims.

-The maximum charging speed for the smaller battery is 65kW but the big one can charge at 85kW.
+The maximum charging speed for the smaller battery is 65kW, but the larger-capacity version can charge at 85kW.
 It means that in either case, the Dolphin Surf can be boosted from 10 per cent to 80 per cent in half an hour.
 That’s faster than the Dacia Spring (34kW) or Leapmotor T03 (48kW), but the Renault 5 wins out with its 100kW maximum.

-Rapid DC charging, of course, should really only be for quick get-me-home top-ups and all the Dolphin Surf models support 11kW AC charging, which will allow a full charge to 100 per cent in 3.5 hours (Active) or five hours (Boost and Comfort).
+Rapid DC charging, of course, should really only be for quick get-me-home top-ups, and all the Dolphin Surf models support 11kW AC charging, which will allow a full charge to 100 per cent in 3.5 hours (Active) or five hours (Boost and Comfort).
+However, most UK homes only support up to 7.4kW charging, so expect a typical wallbox charger to take five hours to fully recharge the 30kWh version, and seven hours to achieve the same with the 43.2kWh car.

-All models also have V2L (Vehicle to Load) capabilities so you can plug-in and run various devices.
-BYD suggests a coffee machine or an electric grille but we’re not sure how convenient these would actually be in a modern urban setting, where you’re never more than 20 yards from a Greggs.
+All models also have V2L (Vehicle to Load) capabilities that’ll allow you to plug in an adaptor to the car’s charge port and run various devices.
+BYD suggests a coffee machine or an electric grill, but we’re not sure how convenient these would actually be in an urban setting, where you’re never more than 20 yards from an outlet.

 Model | Battery size | Range | Insurance group |